-RM-1.3 Liquidity Risk
+RM-3.1 Liquidity Risk

-Licensees must maintain a liquidity risk policy for the management of liquidity risk, which is appropriate to the nature, scale and complexity of its activities.
+Investment firm licensees must maintain a liquidity risk policy for the management of liquidity risk of the licensee, which is appropriate to the nature, scale and complexity of its activities.
 This policy must be approved and regularly reviewed by the Board of Directors of the licensee.